biosimulations/biosimulations/docs/concepts/conventions/simulation-project-metadata.md

 ```

 ## Recommendations for describing the provenance of computationally-generated files
-BioSimulations recommends using the `http://biomodels.net/model-qualifiers/isDerivedFrom` predicate to indicate the source of computationally-generated files, such as SED-ML files automatically created from model (e.g., SBML) files.
+We recommend using the `http://biomodels.net/model-qualifiers/isDerivedFrom` predicate to indicate the source of computationally-generated files, such as SED-ML files automatically created from model files (e.g., SBML).
 The subjects and objects of such triples should be described using OMEX library URIs (e.g., `http://omex-library.org/BioSim0001.omex/simulation.sedml`, `http://omex-library.org/BioSim0001.omex/model.xml`) that represent their location within their parent COMBINE/OMEX archive.

 ```xml
 <rdf:Description rdf:about="http://omex-library.org/BioSim0001.omex/simulation.sedml">